sheafui/components/posts/modals.md

 Let's build this step by step.

+@blade
+<x-md.cta
+    href="/docs/components/modal"
+    label="All the code we explain is fully available on our platform, so focus on understanding the Idea." ctaLabel="Visit Docs"
+/>
+@endblade

 ## Part 1: The Global Modal Store

 This is the **brain** of our modal system.
 It needs to: